Gawine History, Family Crest & Coats of Arms

 Another 39 words (3 lines of text) are included under the topic Early Gawine Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Gawine family to the New World and Oceana
+Migration of the Gawine family

 During the 19th century thousands of impoverished Irish families made the long journey to British North America and the United States.
 These people were leaving a land that had become beset with poverty, lack of opportunity, and hunger.
 In North America, they hoped to find land, work, and political and religious freedoms.
 Although the majority of the immigrants that survived the long sea passage did make these discoveries, it was not without much perseverance and hard work: by the mid-19th century land suitable for agriculture was short supply, especially in British North America, in the east; the work available was generally low paying and physically taxing construction or factory work; and the English stereotypes concerning the Irish, although less frequent and vehement, were, nevertheless, present in the land of freedom, liberty, and equality for all men.
 The largest influx of Irish settlers occurred with Great Potato Famine during the late 1840s.
 Research into passenger and immigration lists has brought forth evidence of the early members of the Gawine family in North America: Daniel Gavin who landed in Virginia in 1654; John Gavin settled in Pennsylvania in 1773; Thomas Gavin settled in Maryland in 1774; James Gaven landed in America in 1690.